jitendrakumararkha/E-commerce_website/README.md

 ## Team IT Elites

 The ShopBrowsify project was developed by Team IT Elites.
-Contributors include [jitendra kumar(me),gautam kumar,Aksahy kumar].
+Contributors include [jitendra kumar(me),gautam kumar].

 ---